milos-rankovic/tasks-api/README.md

 ## Tasks API
 RESTful API for managing to-do list.
 It contains the Task resource and the User resource, and corresponding endpoints for CRUD operations.
+The API is developed for [Tasks](https://github.com/milos-rankovic/tasks-android) Android application.

 <b>Built with</b>
 - [Java 11](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot)